 The liver is the largest organ in the human body.
 It’s responsible for aiding in food digestion, keeping stores of energy, and filtering out toxins.

 Several liver disease forms come from viruses, genetically inherited disorders, or excessive amounts of alcohol consumption.

 Alcohol-related liver disease symptoms can develop slowly over decades.

-Virtually all heavy drinkers, according to the American Liver Foundation, develop a fatty liver and around 10 to 20 percent develop cirrhosis, the most serious type of preventable liver conditions.
+According to the American Liver Foundation, virtually all heavy drinkers develop a fatty liver, and around 10 to 20 percent develop cirrhosis, the most severe type of preventable liver condition.

 What Causes Alcohol-Related Liver Disease?

 The liver is only able to process small amounts of alcohol at a time.
 For most people, the liver can metabolize approximately one alcoholic drink per hour.

 Any unprocessed alcohol stays in the bloodstream, which causes a person to become intoxicated.